-We are reopening our high street shops in phases, and plan for all our shops in England, Scotland and Wales to be open by the end of July.
+We are reopening our high street shops in phases and now have more than 500 shops open across England, Scotland and Wales, with more planned to re-open in the coming weeks.

 There will be some changes to ensure a safe shopping environment.
 Social distancing, for staff, volunteers and shoppers, will be in place and we will be cleaning even more than usual.
 Donated items will also be isolated for 48 hours before appearing on the shop floor.

 Our retail team are working hard on the exact list of which shops will open when and we’ll let you know as soon as we can so, please, check back here, or follow our social media channels, for details.

 While our customers wait for their local stores to reopen, the Oxfam Online Shop is already back up-and-running.
 Oxfam’s donation banks remain closed and the charity is working on ways to reopen them as soon as possible.

 Who hasn’t had a lockdown clear out?!
 We know many of you have lots of lovely donations for us, to help raise money for our important work.
 Shops will be accepting donations soon after they open but, as items will need to be stored for 48 hours before volunteers can process them, storage space may be limited so we have some tips for you to help your local team keep safe and make the most of your generous donations.